Debt ceiling worries spill into U.S. options market

 “This suggests traders are feeling the need to be protected through mid-November and implies that the market expects negotiations in Washington over the government shutdown and debt ceiling will be long and drawn out,” said Matt Franz, investment advisor representative at Stutland Volatility Group.

-One way to measure the cost of hedging with VIX options is to look at the VVIX Index .VVIX, the volatility index for VIX options.
+One way to measure the cost of hedging with VIX options is to look at the VVIX Index, the volatility index for VIX options.
 The VVIX on Thursday rose 9.4 percent to 93.79 after hitting an intraday peak of 105.33, highest since April.

 “This suggests that option traders are paying up for protection at a level that they have not done since the spring,” said Jared Woodard, a principal of Condor Options, a research and advisory firm in Forest, Virginia.
 The VVIX was off 5.01 percent to 89.09 on Friday afternoon.